Another Queensland police officers has landed himself on the wrong side of the law after pulling a gun on a speeding motorist in the outback.

 Senior Constable Stephen Flanagan was suspended without pay over the incident, and is now in court trying to have his pay check reinstated while facing criminal charges.

-Video footage played in the Supreme Court shows the officer driving on the Landsborough Highway on the outskirts of Longreach late last year, before he spots a ute allegedly driving 126kph in 110kph zone.
+Video footage played in court shows the officer driving on the Landsborough Highway on the outskirts of Longreach late last year, before he spots a ute allegedly driving 125kph in 110kph zone.

 Flanagan does not turn his lights and siren on, instead trying to pull the ute over using his horn.